top of page

 The adjective 'juvenile' has its origins in Latin, specifically from the word 'juvenilis,' which is derived from 'juvenis,' meaning 'young person' or 'youth.'
 'Juvenile' describes something characteristic of a young person, particularly in terms of behavior or attitude.
 The term's etymology beautifully captures this essence, emphasizing the association with youth.
 'Juvenile' is often used to describe behaviors, attitudes, or characteristics that are typical of or suitable for young individuals who are not yet fully matured.
 It reflects the recognition of the distinctive qualities and traits that mark the period of youth in a person's life.

-Quiz: Find the meaning of the adjective juvenile:
+Find the correct meaning of the adjective juvenile:

 Try Again!